AutoGIS-2020/exercise-5-tuulri/docs/index.md

 Static map: Map shows travel times to Forum within 10 km distance using public transport.

-Interactvive map: Map shows areas in Helsinki from which Forum and Itis are accessable within 15 minutes using private car during rush time.
+Interactive map: Map shows areas in Helsinki from which Forum and Itis are accessable within 15 minutes using private car during rush time.

 ## My maps